 In December 2014, we recaptured our once-promising baby and republished it as an archive.
 As long as people re/read it, we’ll keep it up.

 Jonathan Eig, Editor-in-Chief and Co-Founder: Jon is the New York Times best-selling author of three books: “Luckiest Man,” “Opening Day,” and, most recently, “Get Capone.”
 In addition to his books, he has written for The New York Times, The Wall Street Journal, and Esquire.
 He has appeared on NBC’s Today Show, NPR, and The Daily Show with Jon Stewart.
 He lives in Chicago with his wife and children.

 Solomon Lieberman, Creative Director and Co-Founder: Sol is a digital strategist, designer and journalist.
 Before ChiSide, Sol led the strategic digital development of the Chicago-based Better Government Association, and he worked as a freelance editor, writer and consultant.
 He has an M.S.J. from Northwestern University’s Medill School of Journalism, where he met his wife, Gabrielle.

-Josh Lowitz, Advisor: After a decade as a retailer, Josh has spent the past 10+ years working to help great companies grow.
+Josh Lowitz, Founding Advisor: After a decade as a retailer, Josh has spent the past 10+ years working to help great companies grow.
 He has taught courses as an Adjunct Professor of Entrepreneurship at the University of Chicago Graduate School of Business and in the MBA program at UIC.
 Josh is a graduate of Brown University and Harvard Business School and lives in Chicago with his wife and two children.

-Ben Strauss, Editor-at-Large: Ben regularly contributes to The New York Times and his reporting and writing has also appeared in Chicago magazine, the Chicago Tribune, and The Classical.
+Ben Strauss, Founding Editor-at-Large: Ben regularly contributes to The New York Times and his reporting and writing has also appeared in Chicago magazine, the Chicago Tribune, and The Classical.
 Born and raised in Chicago, Strauss is an Ithaca College graduate and former Capitol Hill press secretary.